Cluster and then Embed: A Modular Approach for Visualization: Discussion

-The exceptional performance of t-SNE on $k$NN recall on the real world datasets compared to other embedding methods such as LOE that embed nearest neighbors graphs is somewhat of a mystery to us.
+The C+E approach also allows the user the flexibility to choose an embedding method that targets a specific metric.
+We showed that embedding the individual clusters with PCA or L-Isomap results in a global embedding with strong local distance preservation metrics, while embedding the individual clusters with TriMap, can improve the $k$NN recall performance for small values of $k$.
+Nonetheless, t-SNE still achieves superior performance to any other method for small values of $k$.
+This exceptional performance of t-SNE on $k$NN recall compared to other embedding methods is somewhat of a mystery to us.
 Previous works have argued that t-SNE optimizes the $k$NN recall \cite{venna2010,im2018}, though we find that the argument strays from t-SNE as originally formulated, and assumes a simplified setting where $q_{ij}$ in \eqref{eq:kl_div} takes on a binary form.
 This is exemplified by simply running t-SNE on data in $\bbR^2$ with initialization as is, so that the $k$NN recall is $=1$ for all $k$ at initialization.
 We find that t-SNE updates the points in a way that decreases the $k$NN recall.
-In contrast, with a small enough $\nu$, LOE achieves perfect $k$NN recall in this simple setting.
-We also note that we can significantly improve the $k$NN recall of the C+E approach with LOE embeddings to a level comparable with t-SNE on MNIST and the single-cell dataset if we break the data up into more clusters ($\approx 25$ clusters) at the clustering step, though this creates the presence of false clusters in the visualization.
-This approach of breaking up the data into clusters that are not necessarily meaningful appears to somewhat mimic how t-SNE appears to break the data up into small patches and arrange these patches when the perplexity is small even when the data is not clustered, though we leave further investigation of this to future work.
-This remains a limitation of the proposed method and if the user wishes to obtain a visualization with high $k$NN recall, t-SNE may still be the state of the art.

-Nonetheless, high $k$NN recall is only one of many potentially desirable properties for the visualization of data.
+We also note that we can somewhat improve the $k$NN recall of the C+E approach by increasing $\alpha$ at the cost of other distance preservation metrics, or by breaking up the data into more clusters at the clustering step, though this can introduce false clusters in the visualization.
+This approach of breaking up the data into clusters that are not necessarily meaningful appears to somewhat mimic how t-SNE appears to break the data up into small patches and arrange these patches when the perplexity is small, even when the data is not clustered, though we leave further investigation of this to future work.
+This remains a limitation of the proposed method and if the user wishes to obtain a visualization with high $k$NN recall for small $k$, t-SNE may still be the state of the art.
+Nonetheless, high $k$NN recall is only one of many potentially desirable properties for data visualization.
 With that in mind, our method is competitive and allows for more directly controllable and interpretable visualizations.